duneanalytics/docs/docs/data-tables/spellbook/index.md

 Thanks to Spellbook, we can all build on top of that open data to make it more transparent, accessible, and meaningful together!

-## Abstractions (Dune V1)

-!!! warning
-       Our abstractions for v1 are no longer open for contributions, and will be [sunsetted with the v1 engine](../../reference/v1-sunsetting.md) soon.

-For our **V1 Engine** (PostgreSQL), abstractions are snippets of SQL executed the data platform.
-You can check for existing abstractions on [GitHub](https://github.com/duneanalytics/dune-v1-abstractions).

-You can check for existing abstractions in our [public github repository](https://github.com/duneanalytics/spellbook/index.md), under `deprecated-dune-v1-abstractions`.